danielaparker/jsoncons/doc/Pages/index.md

 - As a variant-like data structure, [basic_json](https://github.com/danielaparker/jsoncons/blob/master/doc/ref/basic_json.md)

-- As a strongly typed C++ data structure
+- As a strongly typed C++ data structure that implements jsoncons traits

 - As a stream of parse events